Clostridium botulinum: Growth conditions and prevention

+Mechanisms of tolerance

+C. botulinum is very resilient against many mechanisms of food processing because of the endospores that it produces.
+These endospores allow the bacteria to survive extreme conditions such as heat, cold, and high or low acidity.
+These endospores have multiple thick protective layers which allow the bacteria to survive in a dormant state for very long periods of time.
+The endospores can remain dormant in the bacteria, and in this state they are harmless.
+As endospores germinate when they are subject to environments with low oxygen, they multiply producing the neurotoxin that causes botulism.

-Taxonomy history
+Taxonomic history

 C. botulinum was first recognized and isolated in 1895 by Emile van Ermengem from home-cured ham implicated in a botulism outbreak.
 The isolate was originally named Bacillus botulinus, after the Latin word for sausage, botulus. ("Sausage poisoning" was a common problem in 18th- and 19th-century Germany, and was most likely caused by botulism.)
-However, isolates from subsequent outbreaks were always found to be anaerobic spore formers, so Ida A. Bengtson proposed that the organism be placed into the genus Clostridium, as the genus Bacillus was restricted to aerobic spore-forming rods.
+However, isolates from subsequent outbreaks were always found to be anaerobic spore formers, so Ida A. Bengtson proposed that both be placed into the genus Clostridium, as the genus Bacillus was restricted to aerobic spore-forming rods.